Kinematic budget of quantum correlations: The correlation hierarchy and entanglement guarantee

 Since classically simulatable states are restricted to local diagonal generators, the correlation matrix of any state with a classical subsystem (CC or QC) is rank-one in its natural basis.
 Maximising the nonlocal budget under this classical constraint thus gives an absolute correlation capacity limit: $B_{\rm NL} \leqslant 1$.
 This defines the C envelope, $B_{\rm NL}=1$, which in rationalised coordinates becomes

-This geometric boundary enforces a physical demarcation: it defines the absolute correlation capacity of the time-symmetric generator sector.
-Hence, maintaining positivity above the C envelope mathematically requires involving asymmetric, off-diagonal generators (e.g., $\sigma_y \otimes \sigma_y$).
-Within our LU-invariant framework, local time inversion is equivalent to PT.
-The mandatory activation of these time-odd, asymmetric generators instantly guarantees PT-negativity.
+This is also a physical demarcation as it defines the absolute correlation capacity of the symmetric generator sector.
+Maintaining positivity above the C envelope requires involving asymmetric, off-diagonal generators (e.g., $\sigma_y$).
+Within our LU-invariant framework, PT is equivalent to local time reversal.
+While a physical local time reversal flips all time-odd generators, LU invariance ensures that only flips that cannot be undone by LU rotations affect the budget.
+The effective operation is therefore local complex conjugation, under which only the imaginary, asymmetric generators are odd.
+The mandatory activation of these intrinsically time-odd generators instantly guarantees PT-negativity.
+Physically, if reversing a subsystem's local time arrow mathematically breaks the joint state, the state must be genuinely entangled, as its quantum correlations depend on a shared arrow of time (causal consistency).
 Therefore, any geometric excursion above the C envelope acts as a basis-independent entanglement witness, guaranteeing nonclassical correlations.

 The C envelope also clarifies the behaviour of the basis-independent geometric discord $D_G$~\cite{Dakic:2010xfz}:

 where $t_{\rm max}$ is the largest singular value of the correlation matrix.
 Outside the C envelope, at least two singular values of the $t$ matrix are nonzero, guaranteeing a strictly positive $D_G$.
 The absolute upper bound depends solely on the LU-invariant radius $R$, demonstrating how the budget geometry simultaneously identifies where discord must emerge and constrains its maximum magnitude.